Justice League vs. the Fatal Five: Production

 The director is Sam Liu, who has directed prior DC animated films.
 The story was written by Eric Carrasco, partnered with Jim Krieg and Alan Burnett.
 The film features Kevin Conroy, Susan Eisenberg, and George Newbern reprising their roles as Batman, Wonder Woman, and Superman from Justice League and other DC productions.

-It was Conroy's final film role before his death on November 10, 2022.
-Originally, the film was set to use the Phil Bourassa art style and models from Justice League: Crisis on Two Earths, with the voice cast already having done their recordings.
-However, to avoid confusion with the New 52-based DCAMU movies, the film used the animation models from Justice League/Justice League Unlimited.
-The main title themes from The Adventures of Batman & Robin, Superman: The Animated Series, Justice League/Justice League Unlimited are included in the score by composers McCuistion, Ritmanis & Carter (all DCAU alumni) to represent their respective characters.
+Originally, the film was set to use Phil Bourassa's art style and models from Justice League: Crisis on Two Earths and Justice League: Doom, with the voice cast already having done their recordings.
+However, to avoid confusion with the New 52-based DC Animated Movie Universe (DCAMU) movies, the film used the animation models from Justice League/Justice League Unlimited.
+The main title themes from Batman: The Animated Series, Superman: The Animated Series, Justice League/Justice League Unlimited are included in the score by composers Michael McCuistion, Lolita Ritmanis, and Kristopher Carter (all DCAU alumni) to represent their respective characters.

-While its canonicity with the greater DCAU is open-ended, executive producer Bruce Timm considers the film to be canon.
+While its canonicity with the DC Animated Universe (DCAU) is open-ended, executive producer Bruce Timm considers the film to be canon.